AndrewAkinson/python3-therion-analyzer/README.md

 ```
 Here, setting `trace=True` makes the function call be verbose about
 which files it is visitng, and `absolute_paths=True` reports absolute
-rather paths as file names, otherwise they are relative to the
+paths as file names, otherwise they file names are relative to the
 directory containing the top level survex file.

 #### With the command line tool